axiomabsolute/cs410-information-retrieval/README.md

 > `python.exe firms_cli.py create --help`

-or for different options for adding pieces:
+or for different options for adding pieces to the index:

 > `python.exe firms_cli.py add --help`

-or to simply see what commands are available:
+Many commands have subcommands supporting related operations.
+For instance, to add all MusicXML pieces from a directory, use the `add dir` subcommand:

-> `python.exe firms_cli.py --help`
+> `python.exe firms_cli.py add dir /path/to/directory`

 At a broad level, the CLI offers the following features: